The 7 Best Features of a Learning Management System

 In order to determine which option is the correct fit, you will need to know your exact requirements and what level of support will you require.
 This could be based on your system administrators knowledge or how complex the LMS is to use.

-It would be right for you to presume you’re existing training programme team (who are unfamiliar with LMS) will need more support to configure and deploy the system effectively.
+It would be right for you to presume your existing training programme team (who are unfamiliar with LMS) will need more support to configure and deploy the system effectively.

 Consider choosing a local vendor who trades in a similar time zone and one who owns the LMS system.
 As the system creators, they will provide you with the highest level of direct support, unlike resellers who will only provide second-hand support information.